chenz16/AdvancedLaneFind_Submission/README.md

 I implemented this step in lines # through # in my code in yet_another_file.py in the function map_lane().
 Here is an example of my result on a test image:

 ![alt img] (/output_images/Show_Lane_In_Image/0.jpg).
 For more image, please go to ![Here](/output_images/Show_Lane_In_Image/)

+####6 Pipeline (video)
+Here's a link to my video result

+###Discussion

+Briefly discuss any problems / issues you faced in your implementation of this project.
+Where will your pipeline likely fail?
+What could you do to make it more robust?

+Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.